Renewable Fuel Standard

 - Authorizes the EPA Administrator by his own motion, one or more States, or a refiner/blender to petition for a waiver of the renewable fuels mandate.
 Following public notice and comment, the Administrator is authorized to waive the renewable fuels mandate if the Administrator determines that implementing the requirement would severely harm the economy or the environment, or that there is inadequate domestic supply to meet the requirement.

 - Authorizes a separate waiver provision for cellulosic biofuels if the minimum volume requirement is not met.
-The Administrator is authorized to reduce the applicable volume of required cellulosic biofuels, and make available for sale a cellulosic biofuels credit at the higher of $0.25 per gallon or the amount by which $3.00 per gallon exceeds the average wholesale price of a gallon of gasoline (in the U.S.).
+The Administrator is authorized to reduce the applicable volume of required cellulosic biofuels, and make available for sale a cellulosic biofuels credit at the higher of $0.25 per gallon or the amount by which $3.00 per gallon exceeds the average wholesale price of a gallon of gasoline (in the United States).

 - Beginning in 2017, if the EPA Administrator waives at least 20 percent of the mandate for two consecutive years, or waives 50 percent of the mandate for a single year, the Administrator is authorized to modify the volume requirement for the remaining years of the renewable fuels mandate.